-Yamaha Security System (Y-COP/Optional)
+Yamaha Security System (Y-COP)

 The Yamaha Security System is sold in conformity with the relevant laws and regulations regarding radio wave transmission.
 Therefore, if this product is used outside the country where it was sold, it may violate the laws or regulations regarding radio wave transmission in the country it is used in.
-For details, consult your Yamaha dealer.
+For details, consult vour Yamaha dealer.

-The Yamaha Security System, which protects against theft, consists of the receiver and key fobs.
+The Yamaha Security System, which protects against theft, consists of the receiver and remote control transmitters.
 The Yamaha Security System is available from your Yamaha dealer.
 For details, consult your Yamaha dealer.

-- 1. Kev fob - 2.
-Receiver
+- 1. Remote control transmitter - Receiver